Former National Young Marines of the Year

 “Public speaking prowess, increased self-awareness, and nation-wide connections are all benefits of the Young Marines program.
 Even more critical were the interactions with diverse groups, both youth and adult volunteers, from all regions and walks of life.
 This early exposure to backgrounds and circumstances different from my own was a defining experience.
 It well-prepared me to be a more empathetic peer, classmate, and leader.”

-Upon retiring from the Young Marines in 2014, Orr entered the United States Coast Guard Academy as a proud member of the class of 2018.
+Upon retiring from the Young Marines in 2014, Dakota entered the United States Coast Guard Academy as a proud member of the class of 2018.
 During her time as a cadet, she attended the American Service Academies program, joining cadets and midshipmen in Poland to study the Holocaust as well as contemporary moral and ethical dilemmas facing our nation’s military leaders.
 In her senior year, she was selected to serve as the Regimental Commander of the Corps of Cadets.
-Orr graduated with honors, earning a Bachelor of Science in Naval Architecture and Marine Engineering.
-Orr currently works for Lockheed Martin as a Systems Engineer in Seattle, Washington, where her husband (and classmate) is currently stationed.
+Dakota graduated with honors, earning a Bachelor of Science in Naval Architecture and Marine Engineering.

 2012 - 2013 National Young Marine of the Year